- Visiting Chesapeake?

-Chesapeake’s current ordinance is largely content-based meaning there are special regulations for special event signs, real estate signs, political signs and other temporary signs.
-This ruling has required the City Attorney’s office, with input from the Planning Department and Zoning Administrator, to develop one set of criteria for all content-based signs.
-This ordinance is being processed under PLN-TEXT-2016-007.
+Chesapeake’s previous ordinance was largely content-based meaning there are special regulations for special event signs, real estate signs, political signs and other temporary signs.
+This ruling required the City Attorney’s office, with input from the Planning Department and Zoning Administrator, to develop one set of criteria for all content-based signs.
+This ordinance was processed under PLN-TEXT-2016-007.

 For the most part, regulations for permanent signs are not changed.
 For temporary signs, changes were minimized as much as possible by renaming the sign from one that is content-based to one that is location-based.
 For those signs that could not be renamed, the least restrictive standards currently allowed in the underlying zoning district for temporary signs are now applied to all temporary signs.

 This web page is intended to provide a portal of information on the Sign Ordinance re-write to educate stakeholders on the revisions.
 Initiating Resolution of PLN-TXT-2016-007 on June 14, 2016, and supporting Memorandum from City Attorney.

 Read this summary of the ordinance changes to understand the new Sign Ordinance.
 In addition, Sign Ordinance Companion City Code Amendments have been prepared to maintain consistency for mentions of signs in other City Code chapters.

 Adoption CalendarOn November 14, 2017, City Council requested that the ordinance be brought back in phases for City Council's consideration and adoption.
 The adoption calendar was as follows:

 |November 28, 2017||Signs prohibited in public right-of-way; definition of public service versus public safety signs; purpose and intent Sections 14-701 and 14-702.
 Adopted Ordinance